soumenons/drp-projects/README.md

 📚Repository of project presentations from my directed reading program experiences.

-### April 2025 - An Introduction to Classical Knot Theory: An Introduction to Classical Knot Theory: How to Tell the Difference Between Twisted Piles of String
+### April 2025 - An Introduction to Classical Knot Theory: How to Tell the Difference Between Twisted Piles of String
 Mentor: Robert Harris, worked with Isabela Souza Cefrin da Silva

 ### April 2024 - Anti-Ramsey Theory